Chalarangelo/30-seconds-of-csharp/snippets/CountOccurences.md

 tags: array,list,intermediate
 ---

-Counts the occurences of a value in an `IEnumerable`.
+Counts the occurences of a value in a collection.

 Use `IEnumerable.Count()` in combination with `EqualityComparer<T>.Default.Equals()` to compare each value in the `IEnumerable` with `el`.